 - 12. Q: Are owners covered by the Ordinance for the purpose of determining employer size? - A: Owners who perform work for compensation for the business are considered employees and must be counted as such in determining whether the business is a Covered Employer. - 13.
 Q: Is an employer that is based outside of San Francisco but has employees who perform work in the city covered by this law? - A: Yes, regardless of where the employer is located, all Covered Employers who have employees who perform work within the geographic boundaries of San Francisco must make the required Health Care Expenditures for each Covered Employee. - 14.
 Q: What if the number of employees changes from week to week? - A: For businesses employing a fluctuating number of employees during a quarter (13 weeks), employer size is based on the weekly average number of persons performing work for compensation during that quarter.
-Thus, a business that employs 5 persons during the first 6 weeks of the quarter and 20 persons during the last 7 weeks of the quarter would not be covered because it has employed an average of only 13 persons per week during that quarter: - [(5 persons/week x 6 weeks) + (20 persons/week x 7 weeks)]/13 weeks = 13 persons/week - 15.
-Q: If an employer operates one business with three separate stores or locations in San Francisco, each with seven employees, is it considered a Small Employer under the Ordinance? - A: No. For the purpose of calculating employer size, employees performing work in different locations operated by the same employer are all counted as employees of the employer.
-The seven employees at each of the three stores would be considered together, totaling 21 employees for this employer.
-The employer would not be considered a Small Employer under the Ordinance.
+Thus, a business that employs 5 persons during the first 6 weeks of the quarter and 20 persons during the last 7 weeks of the quarter would not be covered because it has employed an average of only 13 persons per week during that quarter:

+[(5 persons/week x 6 weeks) + (20 persons/week x 7 weeks)]/13 weeks = 13 persons/week seven employees at each of the three stores total 21 employees for this employer; thus, the employer is a Medium-Size Business and is covered under this Ordinance.